mtgdotai/bandwidth-webrtc/doc/BWClient.md

 BWClient is a global singleton used to access the Bandwidth WebRTC Client functionality.
 ##Api
 ###createPhone(config) [static]
 A phone is needed to make/receive calls.
 Each phone is associated with a single number/identity.
 To create a phone, create a configuration object and pass it to *BWClient.createPhone()*.
-This returns a BWPhone object, or throws an exception is the configuration is invalid.
+This returns a BWPhone object, or throws an exception if the configuration is invalid.

 **Parameters**